 SOF Omer Cave

-SOF Omer Cave is situated 120 km east of Goba town.
-One of the most spectacular and extensive underground caves in the world created by Web River.
-The cave inside worked out by a marvel of architecture – soaring pillars of stone twenty meter high, flying buttresses, fluted arch-ways, and tall airy vaults that makes an extraordinary natural phenomenon of breathtaking beauty.
+SOF Omer Cave is situated 120 km east of Goba town and it is one of the most spectacular and extensive underground caves in the world created by Web River.
+The inside of the cave is made up a marvel of architecture – soaring pillars of stone twenty meter high, flying buttresses, fluted arch-ways, and tall airy vaults that form an extraordinary natural phenomenon of breathtaking beauty.

 This place which used to be part of the Red Sea has kilometers of salt deposits.
 In some places the slat deposits are about 3miles (5 KMS) thick.
 Below a salt lake is a substantial source of volcanic heat which causes hot water to rise through layers of salt and a hydrate deposits.
-Minerals get dissolved and are deposited, near the springs, and form shapes very much reminiscent (but smaller than) hornitos on basaltic lava flows.
-Sulphur, other minerals and possibly Thermopylae bacteria cause spectacular colors.
+Minerals get dissolved and are deposited, near the springs, and form shapes very much reminiscent of (but smaller than) hornitos on basaltic lava flows.
+Sulphur and other minerals possibly Thermopylae bacteria form spectacular colors.

 The northern half of this caldera contains two steep sided pit craters of different size; one on its northern tip and the other a little down south.
-Lava containing of up to 20 meters high occurred in different areas at the Crater Lake, but mainly in the west, south and center.
-There are some records which tell that some very adventurous earth, scientists have dared to walk on top of the temporarily crusted lava with the intention to document the activity of the Lava Lake.
+Lava rising up to 20 meters high occurred in different areas at the Crater Lake, but mainly in the west, south and center.
+There are some records which tell that some very adventurous, scientists have dared to walk on top of the temporarily crusted lava with the intention to document the activity of the Lava Lake.

 The composition of the rock at Erta Ale ranges from basalt to hyalite.
 According to earth scientists, Erta Ale has erupted seven times in the past 125 years and has been erupting continuously since 1967.

 Ethiopia is the earliest known home of humankind.
-The lower Awash, Upper Awash and Lower Omo Valley are the best sites where to study and to see.
-Especially the lower Awash site (Hadar) one of the most important site which more than 2/3 of Human study conducted and registered as a World Heritage.
+The lower Awash, Upper Awash and Lower Omo Valley are the best sites where to study and to see these archeological facts.
+Especially the lower Awash site (Hadar) one of the most important site is where more than 2/3 of Human study is conducted and registered as a World Heritage.
 It is the live place where a skeleton of an older human ancestor Australopithecus Afarensis was discovered in 1974.
-Anthropologists have established that the skeleton covering 40% of the human body had belonged to a twenty-years-old female that lived 3.5 million years ago.
+Anthropologists have established that the finding of skeleton covering 40% of the human body had belonged to a twenty-years-old female that lived 3.5 million years ago.